 (c) require any payment, or any other consideration, in connection with those goods or services;

-during the period of 10 business days starting:
+during:

-(d) if the agreement was not negotiated by telephone — at the start of the first business day after the day on which the agreement was made; or
+(d) if the agreement was not negotiated by telephone — the period starting on the day on which the agreement was made and ending at the end of the tenth business day after the day on which the agreement was made; or

-(e) if the agreement was negotiated by telephone — at the start of the first business day after the day on which the consumer was given the agreement document relating to the agreement.
+(e) if the agreement was negotiated by telephone — the period starting on the day on which the agreement was made and ending at the end of the tenth business day after the day on which the consumer was given the agreement document relating to the agreement.

 Note: A pecuniary penalty may be imposed for a contravention of this subsection.